Seattle Medical Malpractice Compensation and Settlements

 Does Washington Have Medical Malpractice Damage Caps?

 No, there is no statutory limit on how much compensation you can receive.
 Years ago, Washington placed a limit on how much you could receive for noneconomic damages, based on a multiplier of your life expectancy and average annual wages (both of which were determined by law).
-But in 1989, the Supreme Court of Washington found a limitation on noneconomic damages was unconstitutional.
+But in 1989, the Washington Supreme Court found that a limitation on noneconomic damages was unconstitutional.

 We can’t make any guarantees regarding what your medical negligence claim is worth.
 But we can promise to thoroughly evaluate your damages and fight for you to receive the maximum compensation possible.

-To schedule a free consultation with Menzer Law Firm in Seattle, WA, use our online form or call (206) 903-1818.
+To schedule a free consultation with Menzer Law, in Seattle, Washington, use our online form or call 206.903.1818.